Marko Miljanov: Biography

 Marko was born in the village of Medun on 25 April (St. Mark's Day) 1833, and was given the name "Marko" accordingly.
-His father was Miljan Jankov Popović, while his mother Borika was an Albanian Catholic born in Oraovo.
+His father was Miljan Jankov Popović, while his mother Borika was an Albanian Catholic born in Orahovo.
 He was baptized by Orthodox priest Spasoje Jokov Popović.
 He was fluent in Albanian, using it in cases when meeting with Albanian speakers.
 When visiting the people of Ulcinj, Miljanov explained that Albanian was the language spoken by his family at home.
 Miljanov considered himself a Serb.
 Near the end of his life, Miljanov wrote a letter to one of the Kuči clan leaders.
 In the letter he writes: I am dying happy, and although I didn't live long enough to read my books, I'll be listening from the grave as grandsons of my friends read them.
 As a Kuč, I am dying mostly happy, but as a Serb, I'm dying unhappy and dissatisfied.

-The village of Medun was located in the Kuči tribe (in present-day Podgorica municipality, Montenegro) of the Brda (Highland) region.
+The village of Medun was located in the Kuči tribe (in present-day Podgorica Municipality, Montenegro) of the Brda (Highland) region.
 The tribe at the time was de facto independent from the Ottoman Empire as well as the direct rule of Petar II Petrović-Njegoš.
 Like his fellow highlanders, Miljanov took part in hajdučija (guerilla fighting) against the Ottomans in the region.

 Herzegovinian chieftain Lazar Sočica and Marko Miljanov shaking hands.

 In 1856, he came to the Montenegrin capital Cetinje and entered the service of Prince Danilo in his guards unit called perjanici.
 For his bravery and successes in raids on Ottoman territory and as a man of confidence, he was awarded in 1862 the position of judge and head of Bratonožići tribe (that neighboured Kuči).
 For his work on the unification of Kuči with Montenegro in 1874, he had a price set on his head by the Ottomans.
 The same year saw his appointment to the Montenegrin Senate (from 1879 transformed into a State Council).

 In the 1876–78 war against the Ottomans, he was one of three commanders that victoriously led Montenegrin forces in the Battle of Fundina.
 In 1879 the Brda forces under his supreme command were defeated by the Albanian irregulars in the Battle of Novšiće, fought for the territory of Plav and Gusinje.
 After a fierce disagreement with Prince Nikola in 1882, he had to leave the State Council and decided to retire from public life to his native Medun.
-Although he was 50 years old, Marko Miljanov, who was illiterate like the most of his countrymen, decided to learn to write.
+Although he was 50 years old, Marko Miljanov, who was illiterate like most of his countrymen, decided to learn to write.
 He explained his urge in a foreword to the lost manuscript of his epic songs with the words: "Dear Serb brother, if you had the chance to see the heroes that I have seen, your heart would give you no peace until you have responded to the heroes who die merrily for their own and rights of all of us."

 He died at Herceg Novi in 1901.